 Feng shui = intention + energy + ritual

-Feng shui can be described as a holistic interior design where you employ your home or workplace to help you manifest your dreams and goals through priming yourself with positive environmental anchors, primers and cues and representational rituals.
+Feng shui can be described as a holistic interior design where you read and employ your home or workplace to help you manifest your dreams and goals through priming yourself with positive environmental anchors, primers and cues and representational rituals.

 Feng shui is about reducing any environment stressors and maximising positive environmental aspects.